HefnySco/andruav_ap_wiki/source/de-config-mavlink.rst

    :widths: 25 25 50
    :header-rows: 1

-   * - Heading Field Name
+   * - Field Name
-     - Heading Description
+     - Description
-     - Heading Example
+     - Example
    * - "module_id"
-     - just a name for your module.
+     - Just a name for your module.
      - "C1" , "COMM_MAIN" ...etc.
    * - "module_key" (*)
-     - unique identification for your module.
+     - Unique identification for your module.
      - GUID number. you can change it or just leave it.
    * - "s2s_udp_target_ip" (**)
      - points to de_comm **"s2s_udp_listening_ip"** in :ref:`de-config-comm`.